| Getting Started Contents this page Only a Game

 play a Healer that likes to watch people die, and comment on their observed

 pain, or a person that claims to get powers from a dark deity.
+Also, while you can’t kill other characters, there’s nothing that prevents

 you from lying to them — and a little misinformation can do considerable